 Time of Day system

-Time of day system is responsible for the passage of time calculations celestial movement and sampling curves of colors over the time based on sun height.
+The time of day system is responsible for the passage of time calculations celestial movement and sampling curves of colors over time-based on sun height.

 |Time Change Speed||Speed of change the time in time day cycle in minutes.
 1 real second = 1 minute in the game.
 Set 0 to stop the time.|